Summand-injectivity of interval covers and monotonicity of interval resolution global dimensions: Introduction

 Recently, there is an interest in the use of relative homological algebra in persistence theory \cite{Botnan2021SignedBF,blanchette2021homological,chacholski2023koszul,asashibakoszul2023,asashiba2023approximation,blanchette2023exact}.
 Especially, the notion of interval covers and interval resolutions (i.e. right minimal approximations and resolutions by interval-decomposable modules respectively) are developed, and the finiteness of the interval resolution global dimension has been confirmed \cite{asashiba2023approximation}.

-An aim of this paper is to study the properties of right minimal approximations and resolutions by interval-decomposable modules.
+An aim of this paper is to study the properties of interval covers and interval resolutions by interval-decomposable modules.
 Firstly, we show the following result, which asserts that such an approximation is given by a family of interval submodules.

 \begin{theorem}[Corollary \ref{cor:interval cover}] Let $P$ be a finite poset and $k[P]$ the incidence algebra of $P$.
 For a given $k[P]$-module $M$, we take its interval cover $f\colon X=\bigoplus_{i=1}^m X_i \to M$ (where all the $X_i$'s are interval modules).
 Then, the following holds. \begin{enumerate}[\rm (1)] \item $f$ is surjective. \item $f|_{X_i}\colon X_i\to M$ is injective for every $i\in \{1,\ldots,m\}$. \item The supports of $M$ and $X$ coincide. \end{enumerate} In particular, every $X_i$ can be taken as an interval submodule of $M$. \end{theorem}